TravorLZH/intelligent-stuff/README.md

 to graph functions.

 * [mnist\_test.py](mnist_test.py): This is the simplest fully-connected network implemented to classify the MNIST handwriting digits.
-Due to my limitation of mathematics, the program is written using Keras API.
+Due to my limitation in mathematics, the program is written using Keras API.

 ![MNIST classifier](mnist_test_screenshot.png)

 ## Programs that are implemented from scratch

+* **[fnn\_xor.py](fnn_xor.py)**: It seems to be redundant to let a feedforward neural network learn to do _XOR_ operation, but it is my first neural network made from scratch.

 * **[gd\_linearfunc.py](gd_linearfunc.py)**: This script demonstrates **Gradient
 Descent** in _Machine Learning_ by fitting a linear function.
 Though it does some apparently useless jobs, it is probably the simplest learning that makes use of **Gradient Descent**.

 > Install **[MathJax Plugin for Github][1]** to view the formulas